photizo1998/clean-jokes-from-the-internet/Clean Jokes from the Internet.md

 An older fellow is talking to his doctor.
 He asks the doc,

-How long do I have?
+“How long do I have?”

-10
+“10”

-10 what?
+“10 what?”

-9
+“9”

-8…
+“8”…

 Bad News {#bad-news .unnumbered}
 --------

 At the doctor’s office, Tom is getting a check up.

-I have good news and bad news, says the doctor.
-The good news is you have 24 hours left to live.
+“I have good news and bad news,” says the doctor.
+“The good news is you have 24 hours left to live.”

-Tom replies, That’s the good news?!
+Tom replies, “That’s the good news?!”

-The doctor says, The bad news is I should have told you that yesterday.
+The doctor says, “The bad news is I should have told you that yesterday.”

 Poor Hamster {#poor-hamster .unnumbered}
 ------------